Motherwort: The Heart of a Lion

 In Europe, motherwort first became known for “hysterical” conditions and “melancholy” (since she can make you feel like you’re sitting in a mother’s lap).
 Colonists introduced motherwort into North America and the 19th century Eclectics recommended it as a menstruation promoter and aid to expelling the afterbirth.
 The Cherokees used the herb as a sedative for nervous afflictions, and the Victorian Language of Flowers says it symbolizes concealed love.

-Today, motherwort is primarily used by herbalists as a heart tonic, studies showing that it can decrease muscle spasms and temporarily lower blood pressure.
+Today, motherwort is primarily used by herbalists as a heart tonic, which may decrease muscle spasms and temporarily lower blood pressure.

 Motherwort is specific for frenzied children, menopausal and premenstrual women, and pretty much any one who is feeling crazed.
 It is one of our favorite calmatives and versatile motherwort can ease discomfort in the lower back, moontime blues and crampiness, feelings of being troubled by traumatic memories, emotional heartbreak, tummy troubles, or oral "owies".
 A brief note though: many herbalists recommend avoiding it during pregnancy.